Dual Curved Monitor Setup: Complete Guide

 Can I stack curved monitors?

 Yes, you can stack curved monitors, though it may not be as practical as stacking flat monitors due to the curvature.
 When stacking curved monitors, you'll need to consider the curvature and adjust the alignment to minimize any potential distortion or discomfort caused by viewing angles.
-For some users, this setup may not be as visually appealing or ergonomic as having multiple flat monitors.
+For some users, this stacked monitor setup may not be as visually appealing or ergonomic as having multiple flat monitors.

 Can you use a curved monitor and a flat monitor together?